aws-samples/eventbridge-xray-integration-examples/README.md

 - https://YOUR-API-ID.execute-api.sa-east-1.amazonaws.com/Prod?target=lambda

+3. Open the [X-Ray console](console.aws.amazon.com/xray/home), select *Traces* from the menu, and select the most recent trace to view the the request from webhook through to Lambda.

-## Deploy the Step Functions consumer
+## Deploy and test the Step Functions consumer

 1. Run: